Required Quarantine While Traveling: June-July 2020

 As of June 24th, these high infection rate states include Alabama, Arkansas, Arizona, Florida, North Carolina, South Carolina, Utah, and Texas.

-Update: As of July 7, the states included in the advisory are now Alabama, Arkansas, Arizona, California, Delaware, Florida, Georgia, Iowa, Idaho, Kansas, Louisiana, Mississippi, North Carolina, Nevada, Oklahoma, South Carolina, Tennessee, Texas and Utah.
+Update: As of July 15, the states included in the advisory are now Alabama, Arkansas, Arizona, California, Florida, Georgia, Iowa, Idaho, Kansas, Louisiana, Minnesota, Mississippi, North Carolina, New Mexico, Nevada, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, and Wisconsin.

 Violators of these instructions, and thus their self-quarantine, will be subject to fines between $2,000-10,000.
 These restrictions, and penalties, apply to all travels as well as state residents returning home from any of the above states.